 8. Socks

-Socks are essential but only in the sense that you have to wear them.
-They’re not crucial for performance, but if you’re working out without socks, that’s pretty gross.
+Socks are essential to CrossFit but only in the sense that you have to wear them.
+Socks are not crucial for performance but vital to comfort.

 If you’re carving up your shins with Olympic lifts or deadlifts, however, you can use longer socks.
 These are often sport socks – in Europe, football socks are a common choice.
 In the U.S., look for any shin-knee length sock that is made from a slightly thicker material than your usual socks.